Holographic Cosmology at Finite Time

 \subsection{The Graviton Case}

-Next, we compute the flow for the stress tensor two-point function, in the presence of this massive scalar field in the bulk.
+Next, we compute the flow for the stress-tensor two-point function, in the presence of this massive scalar field in the bulk.
 We will relate this to the graviton two-point function later.

 Here, we make the identification

 Due to equation \eqref{eqn:mixed} and the discussion in Section \ref{sec:largeN}, the contributing terms from the deformation operator include only pure-gravity terms.
 At leading order in $1/N$ there is, therefore, no gravity--matter coupling contribution and we can compute the flow of the stress-tensor correlator as if we were dealing with a pure gravity bulk and its corresponding holographic deformation